William Wyatt (settler): Career in Australia

-In May 1838 he was on the committee of the South Australian School Society, and was also on various other committees.
-On 28 February 1843 he was chairman of a meeting called to discuss the best means of civilising the Aboriginal Australians, in 1847 he was appointed coroner for the Province of South Australia, and in 1849 he was a member of the provisional committee of the South Australian Colonial Railway Company, one of three public companies contending to build a railway between Adelaide and Port Adelaide; the others being the South Australian Railway Company and Adelaide City and Port Railway Company.
+In May 1838 he was on the committee of the South Australian School Society, among others.
+On 28 February 1843 he chaired a meeting called to discuss the best means of civilising the Aboriginal Australians, in 1847 he was appointed coroner for the Province of South Australia, and in 1849 he was a member of the provisional committee of the South Australian Colonial Railway Company, one of three public companies contending to build a railway between Adelaide and Port Adelaide; the others being the South Australian Railway Company and Adelaide City and Port Railway Company.

-Wyatt was appointed Inspector of Schools for South Australia in 1851 (retiring in 1874) and for the remainder of his life was in every movement that touched the educational or welfare of the colony.
+Wyatt was appointed Inspector of Schools for South Australia in 1851 (retiring in 1874) and for the remainder of his life was part of every movement that touched the educational or welfare of the colony.
 He was a governor of the Collegiate School of St Peter, one of the original governors of the State Library of South Australia, a founder and vice-president of the Acclimatization Society, on the board of the Adelaide Botanic Garden, and was chairman of the Adelaide Hospital 1870–1886.
 He was a member of the Agricultural and Horticultural Society and its president from 1849 to 1850.
 He was also secretary of the medical board for over 40 years.

 Later life, death and legacy

 After retiring, Wyatt published Monograph of Certain Crustacea Entomostraca (1883), and he contributed the chapter on the Adelaide and Encounter Bay Aboriginal peoples to the volume on the Native Tribes of South Australia (1879), by J. D. Woods and others.

-In his final years though growing infirm, Wyatt still attended to his many duties, and passed some hospital accounts for payment just a week before his death in his eighty-second year on 10 June 1886.
+In his final years, though growing infirm, Wyatt attended to his many duties, and passed some hospital accounts for payment just a week before his death at 82 on 10 June 1886.

-Wyatt had bought some town lots at the first land sale held at Adelaide on 27 May 1837, which laid the foundation of a considerable fortune.
+Wyatt had bought some town lots at the first land sale held at Adelaide on 27 May 1837, laying the foundation of a considerable fortune.
 He performed many acts of philanthropy in a quiet way and showed much interest in the social life of Adelaide, but never entered politics.
-He was married and left a widow, his only child to have survived past infancy was murdered by a drunken workman.
+He was married and left a widow; his only child to have survived past infancy was murdered by a drunken workman.